 Larger date palms however, that are dug up in the field and shipped directly to the customer usually experience severe shock lasting up to a year or more before vigorous growth returns, and a significant percentage may not even survive.
 For this reason, we always recommend planting rooted date palm offshoots in containers rather than purchasing date palms directly from the field.

-Please call 909 941 1060 for current price & availablilty of rooted date palm off-shoots in containers.
+Please call 909 941 1060 for current price & availablilty of rooted date palm off-shoots in containers in California.

 Very few nurseries offer named cultivars of true date palms (for example; medjool date palms), especially in smaller sizes.
 If you ask for a medjool date palm, beware of being offered a date palm seedling that was grown from a medjool seed!
 Date palms grown from medjool seeds are not medjool date palms, they are hybrid date palms!
 Medjool date palms can only be grown from medjool date palm offshoots, or "cloned" by cellular plant reproduction.
 By asking the right questions, you will find out if a nursery's "date palms" were grown from seed...